Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 The default search engine is automatically added to the sites.

-The main admin menu `Search` allows to manage the search indexes and the search
+The main admin menu `Search` allows to manage the search engines and the search
-pages: an instance of Omeka can contain multiple indexes, for example to hide some fields in the public front-end, and multiple pages, for example a single field search and an advanced search with filters, or different parameters for different sites or different resource types (items or item sets).
+configs: an instance of Omeka can contain multiple engines, for example to hide some fields in the public front-end, and multiple configs or pages, for example a single field search and an advanced search with filters, or different parameters for different sites or different resource types (items or item sets).

-An index and a page for the internal adapter are automatically prepared during install.
+An engine and a page for the internal adapter are automatically prepared during install.
 This search engine can be enabled in main settings and site settings.
 It can be removed too.

-To create a page with a search engine, follow these steps.
+To create a config for a page with a search engine, follow these steps.

-1. Create an index
+1. Create an engine
-    1. Add a new index with name `Internal` or whatever you want, using the `Internal` adapter.
-The index can be set for items and/or item sets.
+    1. Add a new engine with name `Internal` or whatever you want, using the `Internal` adapter.
+The engine can be set for items and/or item sets.
-    2. The internal adapter doesn’t create any index, so you don’t need to launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
+    2. The internal adapter doesn’t create any engine, so you don’t need to launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
-2. Create a page
+2. Create a config for a page
-    1. Add a page named `Internal search` or whatever you want, a path to access it, for example `search` or `find`, the index that was created in the previous step (`Internal` here), and a form adapter (`Main`) that will do the mapping between the form and the index.
+    1. Add a page named `Internal search` or whatever you want, a path to access it, for example `search` or `find`, the engine that was created in the previous step (`Internal` here), and a form adapter (`Main`) that will do the mapping between the form and the engine.
 Forms added by modules can manage an advanced input field and/or filters.
-    2. In the page configuration, you can enable/disable facet and sort fields by drag-drop.
+    2. In the config of the page, you can enable/disable facet and sort fields by drag-drop.
 The order of the fields will be the one that will be used for display.
-Note that some indexers may have fields that seem duplicated, but they aren’t: some of them allow to prepare search indexes and some other facets or sort indexes.
+Note that some indexers may have fields that seem duplicated, but they aren’t: some of them allow to prepare search engines and some other facets or sort indexes.
 Some of them may be used for all uses.
 This is not the case for the internal indexer, since there is no index.